orbforge/orb-docs/docs/getting-started/intro-to-the-orb-app.md

 Tap on any Orb card to access the detail view, which shows:

-- Orb Score, Status Message, and Suggest Improvements button (when score below 80)
+- Orb Score, Status Message, and Suggest Improvements button (when score is below 80)
 - Cards for Responsiveness, Reliability, and Speed including
   - A score for each
   - Expand the card to view the metrics used to calculate each score